Testing for the Network Small-World Property: Introduction

-\section{introduction}
+\section{Introduction}

 The ``small-world property'' is one of the most widely observed properties of complex networks encountered in applications across a range of disciplines \citep{watts1998collective, amaral2000classes,humphries2008network,bassett2006small}.
 The idea of a ``small-world'' in networks was first conceived and experimentally validated in the context of social networks by \cite{milgram1967small} and was formulated in its currently used form in the seminal work by \cite{watts1998collective}.
 Roughly, the small-world property consists of ``segregation" of vertices into small tightly knit groups that leads to high local clustering in an otherwise sparse network, while at the same time the network has a small average path length that ``integrates'' the network.
-Over the last two decades, ``small-world'' networks have been observed in anatomical and functional brain networks \citep{bassett2006small,he2007small,bullmore09,sporns2014contributions,rubinov10,bassett2017small}, metabolic networks \citep{jeong2000large,wagner2001small}, protein-protein interaction networks \citep{jeong2001lethality,wagner2001yeast}, gene co-expression network \citep{van2004yeast}, the internet \citep{albert2002statistical}, ecological networks and food webs \cite{montoya2002small,williams2002two,sole2001complexity}, scientific collaboration networks \cite{newman2001structure}, and air transportation networks \cite{guimera2005worldwide}.
-Some authors have also wondered if the small-world property is ``ubiquitous" \citep{telesford2011ubiquity} or even ``nearly-universal" for networks \cite{bassett2017small}, while some have questioned the usefulness of the measure if it indeed is a universal property \cite{bassett2017small}.
+Over the last two decades, ``small-world'' networks have been observed in anatomical and functional brain networks \citep{bassett2006small,bullmore09,rubinov10,bassett2017small}, metabolic networks \citep{jeong2000large,wagner2001small}, protein-protein interaction networks \citep{jeong2001lethality}, gene co-expression network \citep{van2004yeast}, the internet \citep{albert2002statistical}, ecological networks and food webs \cite{montoya2002small,sole2001complexity}, scientific collaboration networks \cite{newman2001structure}, and air transportation networks \cite{guimera2005worldwide}.
+Some authors have also wondered if the small-world property is ``ubiquitous" \citep{telesford2011ubiquity} or even ``nearly-universal" for networks \cite{bassett2017small}.

-The small-worldness of networks is particularly well studied in the context of brain networks obtained from both structural and functional neuroimaging studies \citep{bassett2006small,he2007small,bullmore09,sporns2014contributions,humphries2005brainstem, bassett2017small}.
-It has been theorized that small-world topology reduces wiring costs and makes networks more efficient.
-The property has also been contrasted and implicated in several neurophysiological disorders and conditions including Schizophrenia and Alzheimer \citep{lynall2010functional,liu2008disrupted}.